mechash/Opti-MC-MServer/Server-End-Installation.md

 ### Step 7 : Running the Forge Minecraft Server

-- First remove the generated World from the previous step
+- First, remove the generated world from the previous step.

   ```md
      rm -f -r world/